N03512799/ELSpring2018/README.md

 # Spring 2018 Embedded Linux Class

 This is my repositiory for all my documents and class work for **CPS342**.
-All work here is my own, unless otherwise noted.
+All work here is my own, unless otherwise noted:

 1. **Personal Information:**